MMSAutonomousTeam/Autonomous-Sessions/6.Integration/integration.md

 ### hierarchical appraoch :

-he *hierarchical paradigm* is a bit of a caricature.
-It was however the dominant paradigm in the early days of AI robotics when much of the focus was on robot planning.
-The emphasis in these early systems was in constructing a detailed world model and then carefully planning out what steps to take next.
-The problem was that, while the robot was constructing its model and deliberating about what to do next, the world was likely to change.
-So these robots exhibited the odd behavior that they would look (acquire data, often in the form of one or more camera images), process and plan, and then (often after a considerable delay) they would lurch into action for a couple of steps before beginning the cycle all over again.
-[Shakey](http://www.frc.ri.cmu.edu/~hpm/book98/fig.ch2/p027.html) a robot developed at the Stanford Research Institute in the 1970s was largely controlled by a remote computer connected to the robot by a radio link; Shakey exhibited this sort of look-and-lurch behavior as it contemplated moving blocks around to achieve a goal

 <div align="center">
   <img src="images/horizontal.gif" alt="horizontal" style="width: 100%; max-width: 1000px;">
 </div>

+The *hierarchical paradigm* was historically dominant in AI robotics, emphasizing detailed world modeling and sequential planning.
+While effective in structured environments, this approach often faced challenges.
+As the robot constructed its model and deliberated on its next steps, the external environment would likely change, resulting in a behavior known as "look-and-lurch."
+A notable example is  *Shakey* , a robot developed at the Stanford Research Institute in the 1970s, which was controlled by a remote computer and exhibited this behavior while attempting to manipulate blocks.

 <div align="center">
   <img src="images/cc64e1e5-shakeysriinternational1-1487364021434.webp" alt="shaky" style="width: 100%; max-width: 1000px;">